-Manager - Columbia Threadneedle Investment Business Limited (formerly called BMO Investment Business Limited), which is ultimately owned by Columbia Threadneedle Investments, the global investment management business of Ameriprise Financial, Inc., a company incorporated in the United States.
+Manager - Columbia Threadneedle Investment Business Limited, which is ultimately owned by Columbia Threadneedle Investments, the global investment management business of Ameriprise Financial, Inc., a company incorporated in the United States.
 The responsibilities and remuneration of the Manager are set out in the Purpose, Strategy and Business Model, Report of the Directors and note 4 to the financial statements.